classgraph/classgraph/classgraph-vfs/README.md

 A root is `Iterable<VfsEntry>`, and iterating it lists files, not directories, and names them relative to the root, so the same loop walks all three kinds of root. `getEntries()` returns the same entries as a `List`.
+The three roots are named here rather than iterating the `Vfs` itself, which would visit the same three, so that the outer loop reports them in the order they were opened rather than in path order.
 Closing the `Vfs` releases every file handle, memory mapping and temporary file it took, and invalidates every `VfsRoot` and `VfsEntry` it handed out, so do not let them escape the `try` block.